• Skip to primary navigation

 • In a small saucepan over medium hough heat, bring the non-dairy milk to a boil.

-• After the tea has steeped for 5 minutes, strain through a fine mesh strainer into a liquid measuring cup.
-Press on the tea leaves to get as much liquid out as possible.
+• After the teas have steeped for 5 minutes, strain each through a fine mesh strainer into small cups.
+Press the tea leave firmly to extract as much of the milk as possible.

-• Place the tea in the refrigerator until its completely cold.
-About 45 minutes.
+• Place the teas in the refrigerator until completely cold.
+About 45 minutes to an hour.

 To Make the Scones